MateuszJ17/Tempo/README.md

 # Tempo
-Temperature management system using neural network.
+Temperature management system using fuzzy logic.
 This is an university project